 Your program's learning content is primarily composed of Courses.
-Each course you create will contain many lessons (we describe what is in a lesson just below this section).
+Each course you create will contain many Lessons, and optionally many Modules to separate those lessons into groups.
 For example, our program might be about design and we might create a course titled "Interface Design".
 It would then have many Lessons to teach about interface design.
 When a student purchases access to your program (or enrolls for free) they will have access to all courses inside it by default.
-We usually recommend selling access to your entire program rather than selling individual courses, but you can set a course to be "sold separately" to sell it on its own if it better fits your business.
+We usually recommend selling access to your entire program or a content bundle rather than selling individual courses, but you can set a course to be "sold separately" to sell it on its own if it better fits your business.

 While courses are the main building block in your program structure, as you build your program and explore the options available to you, you'll learn that the power in your program extends far beyond the courses it includes.

-A course's price will be charged in the same currency as you've configured in your Edit Payment Settings page.
+A course's price will be charged in the same currency as you've configured on your Payment Settings page.

 Make sure you always set a price above zero.
 If you set the course price or upsell price to $0.00, students will see a message in place of the price and purchase button that reads "Currently Unavailable".
-If you want to grant course access to select students we recommend using adding the course to a role and assigning that student to the role.
-Learn more about Roles and Permissions.
+If you want to grant course access to select students for free, or to students who have paid you outside of Heights Platform, see Granting and Revoking Content Access.

 We offer a great amount of flexibility in the way you choose to sell access to your program.
 Sometimes you'll want to sell an individual course at a price that is independent from any program enrollment payment plan.
 If you are selling a course separately, you can also sell the course as an upsell.